kishoremkv/kishoremkv/README.md

 - 👋 Hi, I’m @kishoremkv
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning .NET Core
+- 🌱 I’m proficient in SpringBoot and .NET Core
 - 💞️ I’m looking to collaborate on anything that is challenging and improve my skills
 - 📫 You can reach out to me on linkedIn - https://www.linkedin.com/in/kishoremkv/